evant/placeholder-edittext/README.md

 # placeholder-edittext

-Link a `hint` but keeps showing as you type.
+Like a `hint` but keeps showing as you type.

 I've seen a few libs out there that but I wasn't happy with their implementation.
 This lib:
 - Renders the placeholder seperatly from the text, so `getText()` is always what the user entered